EasyStore was built in Malaysia, for Malaysian sellers โ and that distinction matters more than you might think.

 EasyStore at a Glance

-- What it is: A Malaysian-built ecommerce platform for creating an online store with built-in marketplace integration
+- What it is: A Malaysian-built ecommerce platform for creating an online store with built-in marketplace integration (EasyStore official site)

 - Who it is for: Malaysian sellers who want to sell on their own website AND marketplaces like Shopee and Lazada from one dashboard

-- Price range: RM 59 to RM 239/month
+- Price range: From RM 199/month on an annual plan (Standard) to RM 699/month (Growth)

 - Markets available: Malaysia (primary), Singapore, Indonesia, Philippines, Thailand